How to Fix Error 0x800F0902 in Windows 7, 8.1, 10, and 11 – A Complete Step-by-Step Guide

 Enter the following:

-Press Enter and wait for the scan to complete (this may take up to 30 minutes).
+Press Enter and wait for the scan to finish (it may take up to 30 minutes).

 In Windows 7, the DISM tool does not support the flag /RestoreHealthInstead, you can use the System Update Readiness Tool.